 - SS 1220 Women, Culture and Society: Study of Gender — 3 credits

 - PSY 2300 Introduction to Psychology — 3 credits

 At CalSouthern, you are not alone.
 The University has very competent mentors that are readily available, quite helpful, and very supportive for online learners like us.
 In the same way, the University’s academic support team is equally available whenever help is needed, and our dean has personally demonstrated to me a commitment to help you succeed.

 Accreditation & Approvals

-California Southern University is accredited by the Western Association of Schools and Colleges Senior College and University Commission (WSCUC), which is one of six regional accrediting bodies recognized by the U.S. Department of Education and the Council for Higher Education Accreditation (CHEA).
-Regional accreditation is the most highly respected and recognized form of accreditation in the United States, and it provides students with a number of important benefits and opportunities. www.wscuc.org.
+California Southern University is accredited by the Western Association of Schools and Colleges Senior College and University Commission (WSCUC), which is one of six institutional accrediting bodies recognized by the U.S. Department of Education and the Council for Higher Education Accreditation (CHEA).
+Institutional accreditation is the most highly respected and recognized form of accreditation in the United States, and it provides students with a number of important benefits and opportunities. www.wscuc.org

 Please visit the Accreditation & Licensure page to learn more.